MelqonyanG/vocabulary-storage/README.md

   - add words to your vocabulary from other's
 ### Tech

-Dillinger uses a number of open source projects to work properly:
+vocabulary-storage uses a number of open source projects to work properly:

 * Python3
 * Flask